mahdinazari/whiplash/designpatterns/README.md

 Command Pattern adds a level of abstraction between actions and includes an object, which invokes these actions.
 In this design pattern, client creates a command object that includes a list of commands to be executed.
 The command object created implements a specific interface.

+- Strategy
+The strategy pattern is a type of behavioral pattern.
+The main goal of strategy pattern is to enable client to choose from different algorithms or procedures to complete the specified task.
+Different algorithms can be swapped in and out without any complications for the mentioned task.
+This pattern can be used to improve flexibility when external resources are accessed.